 How to book a Hood River winery tour

 Most wineries in Hood River charge $15 per tasting, and the fee is waived with the purchase of one or two bottles.
-There are a few different options for wine tasting in Hood River, including the Naked Winery, Cerulean Winery and The Pines 1852 tasting rooms downtown along Oak Street, and Phelps Creek Vineyards which overlooks the Hood River Golf Course .
+There are a few different options for wine tasting in Hood River, including the Evoke Winery, Cerulean Winery and The Pines 1852 tasting rooms downtown along Oak Street.

 Saddle up and sip during a horseback ride with Double Mountain Horse Ranch, as you enjoy views of Mt.
 Hood and Mount Adams while touring the best wineries in Hood River.